 Many scammers occupy the Internet with spam and fake ads promising renegotiation of any student loan.

 No matter if you are a student or not, you cannot avoid them.
 Student loan spam is reaching every day your mailbox.
-You probably don’t pay attention to those e-mails expect may be if you are a student struggling with your loans and close to a what is called student loans default.
+You probably don’t pay attention to those e-mails expect may be if you are a student struggling with your loans.
+Or if you are a student close to a student loan default.

 Spam leading to phishing